chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Description text was drafted without verifying actual registered features.", "PROJECT NOTE": "Verify if Gradle generates plugin.xml description from README to keep a single source of truth.", "NEW INSTRUCTION": "WHEN build.gradle.kts reads plugin description from README THEN update README description block only" }

+[2025-12-18 20:34] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "scan project, research APIs, register inspection, add description, add tests, run build", "BOTTLENECK": "Used incorrect/nonexistent PSI and typing API classes causing compile errors.", "PROJECT NOTE": "Mirror patterns from existing Python inspections in repo to get correct visitor methods and imports.", "NEW INSTRUCTION": "WHEN creating a new inspection THEN search_project for similar inspections and mirror their PSI usage"
+}